List of unproduced films based on Marvel Comics imprints publications: Ruse

 In January 2009, Siavash Farahani announced he has written a Ruse film script for Disney with Sam Raimi directing the project.
-Since then, there have been no further announcements.

 Way of the Rat

 In May 2011, Disney and CrossGen were developing a Way of the Rat film based on the comic book series of the same name.
-Since then, there have been no further announcements.

 Epic Comics

 Alien Legion

 In November 2009, Carl Potts' Alien Legion screenplay was optioned by producer Jerry Bruckheimer and The Walt Disney Company.
 In 2010, Bruckheimer exercised the option, buying the screenplay and assigning Game of Thrones show runner David Benioff to do a rewrite.

-There have been no announcements since, ending up in development hell.
+In 2023, the rights were picked up by Warner Bros., with Tim Miller slated to direct.

 Crash Ryan

 In March 2015, a film adaptation of Crash Ryan was announced to be in development, with Ryan Heppe producing.
-Since then, there have been no further announcements.

 Elfquest

 In July 2008, Warner Bros. announced its intention to bring the Elfquest saga to the big screen, with Rawson Marshall Thurber serving as writer and director.
 The format (live action, CGI, or traditional animation) is yet unknown.
 However, it was confirmed on Elfquest's official Facebook page that Warner Bros. ultimately canceled the project; the ostensible reason is that Warner Bros. didn't want the film competing with The Hobbit: An Unexpected Journey.
 In 2013, there were rumours of recapping the project on behalf of the producers of a fanmade trailer which appeared.
-Since then, there have been no further announcements.